 Quicktip #2 (February 2, 2009) Map your 9-split exactly to the keypad

-Final Cut Pro already has the 9-split multicam view edit keys mapped to the keypad of the Multi-camera Editing keyboard layout as a default where you can switch to the various cameras 1 – 9 with a press of the camera number you want to switch to.
-I like to change those mappings around where instead of the number on the keypad matching the number of the camera it is the placement of the key that matches the camera in a 9-split multicam view.
-For example, in my keyboard layout cut to camera 1 is mapped to keypad shift+7 (I mapped it to the shift tab so I didn’t have to change keyboard layouts for multicam editing):
+Final Cut Pro and Adobe Premiere already has the 9-split multicam view edit keys mapped to the keyboard layout.
+I like to change those mappings around where the number on the keypad matches the number of the camera in the placement of the key that matches the camera in a 9-split multicam view.
+For example, in my keyboard layout cut to camera 1 is mapped to keypad shift+7 (I mapped it to the shift-tab in FCP 7 so I didn’t have to change keyboard layouts for multicam editing):